 Today – A delicious Kladdkaka recipe, a gooey Swedish chocolate cake

-Kladdkaka is a sticky white Scandinavian chocolate cake.
+Kladdkaka is a sticky white chocolate Scandinavian cake.
 Every café in Sweden has a kladdkaka on the counter and they outsell the other cakes two to one.
 There is just something about a slightly underbaked, chocolatey mess that is just so intensely alluring.
-Getting the right baking time may take a few attempts – but the general rule is: if you think it needs a few minutes more, take it out now.
-Here is a recipe that you can make with your preferred chocolate.
+Getting the right baking time may take a few attempts.
+However the general rule is: if you think it needs a few minutes more, take it out now.
+So here is a recipe that you can make with your preferred chocolate.

 - 150 g/11/ 4 sticks butter

 - 150 g/5 oz. good-quality white chocolate (or milk/semisweet or dark/bittersweet chocolate) broken into pieces